-On April 29, 2021, the Company's subsidiary, PAC signed a Letter of Intent to acquire certain assets of the home audio/video business of Onkyo Home Entertainment Corporation ("OHEC"), along with Sharp Corporation ("Sharp") as PAC's partner.
+On April 29, 2021, the Company's subsidiary, PAC, signed a Letter of Intent to acquire certain assets of the home audio/video business of Onkyo Home Entertainment Corporation ("OHEC"), along with Sharp Corporation ("Sharp") as PAC's partner.
 On May 26, 2021, PAC and Sharp signed an asset purchase agreement ("APA") to jointly acquire the home audio/video business of OHEC through a joint venture entity.
 The APA was approved by OHEC's shareholders at its ordinary general meeting of shareholders on June 25, 2021 and on June 28, 2021, the Company announced that PAC had entered into a joint venture with Sharp in order to execute the transaction.
 PAC owns 77.2% of the joint venture and has 85.1% voting interest and Sharp owns 22.8% of the joint venture and has 14.9% voting interest.
 On September 8, 2021, the newly formed joint venture, Onkyo Technology KK ("Onkyo"), completed the transaction to acquire certain assets of the home audio/video business of OHEC.
 The acquired assets consisted of intangible assets.

-The joint venture agreement between PAC and Sharp also contains a put/call arrangement, whereby Sharp has the right to put its interest in the joint venture back to Voxx and Voxx has the right to the call Sharp's ownership interest in the joint venture at any time after the approval of Onkyo's annual financial statements for the year ending February 28, 2025 at a purchase price based on a formula as defined in the joint venture agreement.
+The joint venture agreement between PAC and Sharp also contains a put/call option, whereby Sharp has the right to put its interest in the joint venture back to Voxx and Voxx has the right to call Sharp's ownership interest in the joint venture at any time after the approval of Onkyo's annual financial statements for the year ending February 28, 2025 at a purchase price equal to the higher of (a) the assets of Onkyo minus the liabilities of Onkyo, or (b) five times the EBITDA of Onkyo, in either case (a) or (b), less any amounts distributed to Sharp at any time (provided all shareholder loans are repaid) multiplied by the percentage of votes attached to such shares and other interests, free from all encumbrances, and with the benefit of all rights attaching to them as at the date of the relevant notice.